 Prior to HBS, Trevor was a designer at Interactive Factory, a multimedia design firm specializing in educational software products and interface design, where he created interactive products and websites for Houghton Mifflin, The Princeton Review, and Facing History and Ourselves.
 He also developed and taught several digital imaging courses through Interactive Factory’s professional workshops program.

 Among other venues, Trevor’s artwork has been exhibited at the California Museum of Photography, the Florida Museum of Photographic Arts, the Los Angeles Center for Digital Art, the Morean Arts Center, the Orange County Center for Contemporary Art, SCOPE Miami, and the Mobile Photography Awards.
-He has been featured in Tumblr Radar, AIGA’s New York State of Design 2017, Print Magazine’s 2016 Typography and Lettering Awards, and Creative Quarterly.
+He has been featured in Tumblr Radar, AIGA’s New York State of Design 2017, Print Magazine’s 2016 Typography and Lettering Awards, Print Magazine’s 2017 Regional Design Annual, and Creative Quarterly.
 Publications include Fauxlaroids, Toy Poetry, Blümen, and Objectives.
 Trevor earned a B.A. from Bard College in Photography.
 He also studied graphic design at Rhode Island School of Design.